dylsteck/DylanContentGraph/Articles/Next in Tech - Mar. 4, 2023.md

 ## Uniswap Launches Mobile Wallet

 On Friday, DeFi protocol Uniswap Labs launched a self-custody mobile wallet.
-The wallet, which is written in Reach Native, features a sleek design and has t
+The wallet, which is written in Reach Native, features a sleek design and has the Uniswap app's capabilites built directly into it.
+The app can currently hold up to 10,000 users on Apple's TestFlight platform, but [as Uniswap founder Hayden Adams pointed out](https://twitter.com/haydenzadams/status/1631692052927791105?s=20), they are "stuck in app review limbo for ever changing reasons".

 ## Bluesky Launches Private Beta